SuperOfficeDocs/superoffice-docs/docs/en/quote/learn/add-product.md

 1. Click **Add** at the bottom of the **Products** tab in the **Edit quote** dialog.

 2. Start typing a product name in the **Product search** field to search for a product.
-Click the search icon ![icon][img1] to search for products using a variety of different criteria, for example, by product range, product groups/categories, name, and item codes.
+Click <i class="ph ph-magnifying-glass" aria-label="Search icon"></i> to search for products using a variety of different criteria, for example, by product range, product groups/categories, name, and item codes.
 The search includes all active price lists with the applicable currency.

 3. After you have found the products you want to add to the quote, select them (**Ctrl+click**), and click **OK**.
 The products are displayed in the **Products** tab (or in the tab for the alternative you have created).